 Personalisation makes your target audience buy your products faster.

 Here are some ways to implement personalisation in your marketing strategy:

-- Collect as much accurate data as possible to get valuable insights through carrying out surveys, interviewing your customers, and even using AI and more.
+- Get valuable insights by carrying out surveys, interviewing your customers, and even using AI tracking tools

 15- Increase Customer Lifetime Value

 This is very important, the higher the CLTV of a customer the lower the CAC.